 Acoustical Ratings For Ceiling

-Two different ratings measure the soundproofing competences of particular ceiling tile materials.
+Two different ratings measure the soundproofing competencies of particular ceiling tile materials.

 The Ceiling Attenuation Class is used in measuring how well the ceiling tile can prevent sound from being transmitted through the slab.